EMPLOYEE PERFORMANCE MANAGEMENT

 WHY YOU NEED IT

-To attract and retain best talent, to define expectations for employees and to map employee contribution to corporate strategy.
+To attract and retain the best talent, define expectations for employees, and map employee contribution to corporate strategy.

 • EXPECTED RESULTS